nowca/compact-regex/README.md

 * simple and intuitive usage in C sourcecode
 * easy implementation
 * global search, multiple options
-* better group matching
+* better matching of subexpressions
 * use of single-letter character classes like `\d` or `\s`
 * handling of ASCII- and Unicode escape sequences
 * string replacement with group substitution
 * file read processing and export functions

 <br>

-*Note:* The library is not thread-safe and has no lazy-quantifiers or lookahead/lookbehind operators like in PCRE, it's just POSIX Regex.
+*Note: The library is not thread-safe and not Perl Regex compatible, it's currently just POSIX Regex with extensions.*

 <br>